 The snow honey is a simple and lovely cocktail recipe that spikes warm milk with cognac.
 It's a soothing mixed drink that is a perfect nightcap and sure to bring a little comfort to a chilly evening.

 This recipe is courtesy of Courvoisier Cognac and was designed to feature their VSOP bottle.
 It's a beautiful brandy that's moderately priced, so you don't have to feel bad about mixing it into drinks.
 What makes this hot cocktail stand out, though, is the use of clover honey.
 It adds a unique and subtle embellishment to the rich flavor of cognac and warm milk, creating a pleasant sipper with a hint of sweetness.

 - 4 ounces milk (or half and half)

 - 1 1/2 ounces cognac

 Gather the ingredients.

 In a small saucepan, slowly heat the milk (or half and half) over low heat, stirring continually.
 Do not let it reach a boil; you want to remove it just as it's beginning to steam.

 - While heating the milk, pour hot water into your coffee mug so it warms up.
-Dump it out before mixing the drink.
+Discard it before mixing the drink.

 - If you're going to use a glass, make sure it's made of thick glass that can withstand heat.
 Irish coffee glasses are designed specifically for this type of drink.